Conservation of energy

 Work, Energy & Power - OCR A-Level Physics

-• The mass cancels: v = $\sqrt{2g\Delta h}.$ The speed at the bottom depends only on height and g, not mass
+• For a frictionless drop, mass cancels: $v = \sqrt{2gh}$.
+The speed at the bottom depends only on the height and $g$, not the mass.

 Worked Example [4 marks]